Khrameeva-Lab/contact-hunter/README.md

 #### Average heatmap generation

 The tool has been tested on human data, the goal was to detect genomic regions interacting significantly with the list of target SNPs or a gene set TSSs.
 One can use the tool to explore contacts in another species with another features (for example to get contacts for particular set of ATAC-seq peaks).
-In this case the use of $$$ option is recommended.
-Usage of the option provides additionally average heatmap around contacts obtained which enables to estimate roughly the performance of the tool on users specific data.
+In this case the generation of average heatmap is recommended.
+The heatmap can be easily obtained with the usage of specific option.
+In addition to basic output it yields average heatmap around significant contacts which enables to estimate roughly the performance of the tool on users specific data.
 The clear enrichment in central pixel is a good sign! :)
  <ul>
-          <li>add --avr_heatmap to command when using CLI version</li>
+          <li>add <em>--avr_heatmap</em> to command when using CLI version</li>
-          <li>specify plot_generate=True when using as a python module</li>
+          <li>specify <em>plot_generate=True</em> when using as a python module</li>
  </ul>